GetPageSpeed/nginx-extras-docs/docs/lua/influx.md

 This operation returns immediately and runs asynchronously

-## Bugs

-Please report bugs by creating a ticket with the GitHub issue tracker.

 ## GitHub

 You may find additional configuration tips and documentation for this module in the [GitHub repository for